drnsmith/drnsmith.github.io/content/projects/Project12/Project12.md

  - *ReLU (Rectified Linear Unit)*: Fast and computationally efficient, perfect for hidden layers.
  - *Softmax*: Converts the output into probabilities, ideal for multi-class classification.

-Why ReLU?

-`ReLU` solves the vanishing gradient problem, making training faster and more effective.
+**Why ReLU?** It solves the vanishing gradient problem, making training faster and more effective.
 In contrast, `Sigmoid` and `Tanh`, while useful in specific cases, can struggle with large datasets due to slower convergence.

 #### Lessons from Optimisation
  - *Batch Size and Epochs*: Smaller batch sizes (32–64) often balance training speed with generalisation.
 Training for 10–20 epochs typically produces reliable results without overfitting.